annyhe/chat-app/READme.md

 TODO
 Refactor database to 2 tables:
-1. Users: ID, username text, avatar text
+1. Users: ID, username text, avatar text.
+Need this table to remove and add users
-2. Messages: ID, ID of username, message text
+2. Messages: ID, user ID or username if unique, message text.
+Have most fields in this table except for user ID

 - UI: show which users are there, to disallow multiple users
 - sticky footer, move component outside of chat